Brownsburg Animal Clinic invites you to join us in celebrating National Mutt Day—December 2—to appreciate, honor and celebrate mixed-breed dogs.

 How Will You and Your Mutt Celebrate?

-If you are already the proud owner of a mixed-breed dog, we hope you’ll make December 2 special for your mutt.
+If you are already the proud owner of a mixed-breed dog, we hope you’ll make every day a special day for your mutt.

-Some extra pats on the head and tosses of the Frisbee, a longer-than-usual walk, a ride in the car that could include a trip to the drive-though—anything you know your mutt loves (within reason!) will be a great way to celebrate National Mutt Day.
+Some extra pats on the head and tosses of the Frisbee, a longer-than-usual walk, a ride in the car that could include a trip to the drive-through—anything you know your mutt loves (within reason!) will be a great way to celebrate twice-yearly National Mutt Day year-round.